agda/agda/doc/user-manual/language/without-k.lagda.rst

 Without K
 *********

-.. versionadded:: 2.2.10

 The option ``--without-K`` makes pattern matching more restricted.
 If the option is activated, then Agda only accepts certain case splits.

-.. versionchanged:: 2.4.0
+This option was added in Agda 2.2.10.

-When the option ``--without-K`` is enabled, then the unification algorithm for checking case splits cannot make use of the deletion rule to solve equations of the form ``x = x``.
+Since Agda 2.4.0 when the option ``--without-K`` is enabled, then the unification algorithm for checking case splits cannot make use of the deletion rule to solve equations of the form ``x = x``.

 For example, the obvious implementation of the J rule is accepted::